-However, in the last few years there have been repeated calls from lobbies of hunters and farmers to reduce protection for some protected species and large carnivores in particular.
+There have been repeated calls from lobbies of hunters and farmers to reduce protection for some protected species, and large carnivores in particular.
 Such calls want the challenges posed by coexisting with these animals to be tackled by an increase in hunting, and lowered protection.

 Large carnivores like wolves and bears are endangered species according to the Habitats Directive 92/43/EEC, which is the first of the two Directives that protect European biodiversity.
 Adopted in 1992, the Habitats Directive protects certain species from exploitation and being removed from the wild.
 It lists over a thousand species of plants and animals as designated for various levels of protection.

-The European Commission’s Regulatory Fitness and Performance Programme (REFIT), which conducted a fitness review of the Directives in 2016, determined that they were relevant and appropriate, but that there were some issues with their implementation and enforcement.
-For instance, the study revealed that EU co-funding for Natura 2000, a network of sites which protect species, only covered up to a maximum of 19% of financial needs.
-The study demonstrated that Member States could not make up for the shortfall.
+The European Commission’s Regulatory Fitness and Performance Programme (REFIT), which reviewed the Directives in 2016, determined that they were relevant and appropriate, but that there were some issues with their implementation and enforcement.
+The study revealed that EU co-funding for Natura 2000, a network of sites which protect species, only covered up to a maximum of 19% of financial needs, and that Member States could not make up for the shortfall.

 In 2019 the Court of Justice of the European Union confirmed the strict protection of the wolf in Europe, saying that hunting permits should be delivered only in exceptional cases, and as a very last resort after non-lethal measures have been adequately implemented and have failed.